OpenCilk/www.opencilk.org/src/learn.md

   order: 3
 ---

-We are actively maintaining the following list of resources to help you learn **sofware performance engineering** &mdash; developing fast code for applications that run on modern multicore computers.
+We are actively maintaining the following list of resources to help you learn ***software performance engineering*** &mdash; developing fast code for applications that run on modern multicore computers.
 If you have any questions, comments, or suggested additions, please [let us know](/contribute/contact/).

 ## Introductory materials
 * [Introduction to Parallel Computing](https://hpc.llnl.gov/documentation/tutorials/introduction-parallel-computing-tutorial): This overview briefly introduces a broad range of topics and concludes with its own list of [recommended reading](https://hpc.llnl.gov/documentation/tutorials/introduction-parallel-computing-tutorial##References).
 (By Livermore Computing)